 Nominal exciter voltage response or the response ratio is determined from the following formula in accordance with definition given in IS 1885 (Part 35).

 Response ratio=U∏-UN UN .t

-Where
+where

-t = 0·5 s.
+t = 0·5 s;

-UΠ = exciter voltage attained after 0·5 s converting the excitation voltage time area into equivalent triangle.
+UΠ = Exciter voltage attained after 0·5 s converting the excitation voltage time area into equivalent triangle; and

-UN = rated exciter voltage or voltage at the slip-rings of the machine to be excited.
+UN = Rated exciter voltage or voltage at the slip-rings of the machine to be excited.

 6.12.1 Testing shall be carried out as follows.

 6.12.1.1 The exciter which is to be tested shall be run at no-load rated voltage and corresponding field current adjusted by providing variable resistance in series of the field winding.
-After some time this variable resistance is short circuited.
+After some time, this variable resistance is short circuited.
 An oscillograph shall be connected across the armature terminals.
 From oscillograph the voltage increase in 0.5 s shall be found out and thus response ratio may be calculated.

 6.13 Over Speed Test